 Here at Onshape, we take security very seriously so that you and your teams can focus your time and effort on what you do best: building exceptional products.
-We are proud that we can provide our users with security practices that go far beyond what most desktop CAD users are able to do on their own.
+We are proud that we can provide our users with security practices that go far beyond what most traditional CAD users are able to do on their own.
 We hope the following summary of some of our key security practices is helpful.
-If you have further questions, or if you would like to share your perspectives on our approaches to securing the information you entrust to us, feel free to participate in Onshape’s community forum, or contact us at firstname.lastname@example.org.
+If you have further questions, or if you would like to share your perspectives on our approaches to securing the information you entrust to us, feel free to participate in Onshape’s community forum, or contact us at email@example.com.

 Onshape enables you to grant permissions when you share your private documents with other users.
-These permission levels provide you with fine control over the actions a specific user who you share with can undertake in the shared document:
+These permission levels provide you with fine-grained control over the actions a specific user who you share with can undertake in the shared document:

 - “Edit” permissions allow a collaborator to modify data within a document